DealingLace/HDAnywhereMHUB-HA/README.md

 - HACS integration and graphical setup screen
 - Discovery of MHUB devices on network with auto-configure
 - Control for stacked MHUB Systems
+- Control for audio matrices, including holistic integration back into the video matrix media player entity.
 - Adding IR and CEC control for existing control packs.
 - Adding passthrough control for IR and CEC for custom codes
 - A way to remove sources from specific media players, like you can in uControl.